Haleyo/TCPLoadBalancer/DESIGN.md

 - The load balancer is implemented in Golang.
 - The net library will be used for listening and forwarding TCP connections.
-- Cryto library will be used for MTLS authentication.
+- The crypto library will be used for mTLS authentication.
 - We will be using Docker to containerize and run our servers.

 ## Proposed Usage and API